design-automation/mobius-sim-funcs/documentation/index.md

 # PATTERN
-The `pattern` module has functions for creating patters of positions.
+The `pattern` module has functions for creating patterns of positions.
 These functions all return lists of position IDs.
 The list may be nested, depending on which function is selected.
 link: [pattern.md](pattern.md)

 # POLY2D
-The `poly2D` module has a set of functions for working with 2D polygons, on the XY plane.
+The `poly2D` module has a set of functions for working with 2D polygons, with the results projected on the XY plane.
+\n
+All the functions create new entities and do not modify the original geometry.
 link: [poly2d.md](poly2d.md)